A Contractor’s Guide to Construction Invoicing

 Understanding Construction Invoices

-Invoicing Large-Scale vs. Small-Scale Projects
+Invoicing for Small vs. Large Projects

-Progress Billing: Keeping the Cash Flowing
+Progress Billing: The Cash Flow Lifeline

 What is Retainage?

-Key Components of a Construction Invoice
+Key Elements of a Construction Invoice

-Change Orders and Their Role
+Change Orders

 Daily Reports and Photo Documentation